 - Is baby really hungry?

 - Is baby preferring solids?
 If this is so, try to offer milk half an hour after a meal.
 If they still refuse, introduce milk in other foods, such as yogurt or a milky dessert.
-To avoid dehydration, offer baby some water after a meal.
+To avoid dehydration, offer baby some water after a meal (depending on their age).

 Whatever you do, though, don’t force your bottle-fed baby into taking a bottle.
 Try again later instead.